Overview

 Coastal Zone Management Track

-The Coastal Zone Management (CZM) track introduces students to the legal and governance frameworks on topics such as coastal fisheries management, marine protected areas, coastal and environmental law, coastal culture, environmental impact assessment, and coastal development.
+The Coastal Zone Management (CZM) track introduces students to the legal and governance frameworks on topics such as coastal fisheries management, marine protected areas, coastal and environmental law, coastal cultures, environmental impact assessment, and coastal development.

 Exploration Science Track

-The Exploration Science (ESC) track is a multi-disciplinary approach for better understanding our planet and the challenges we collectively face.
+The Exploration Science (ESC) track is a multi-disciplinary approach for better understanding of our planet and the challenges we collectively face.
 This track encourages field-based experiences and the application of skills within a context acknowledging the cultural and ethical implications of exploration.
 Exploration Science encourages creative thinking and problem-solving to find solutions across the natural sciences and humanities.
 This track includes curriculum in areas of citizen science, media production, and skills such as scientific diving, small boat handling, and expedition planning.

 Students in this track have completed internships and been hired in areas of environmental education, surveying, the diving industry, resource management, citizen science, conservation, media production, government agencies, museums, and ecotourism companies.